gohugoio/hugo/content/content-management/taxonomies.md

 ## What is a Taxonomy?

 Hugo includes support for user-defined groupings of content called **taxonomies**.
-Taxonomies are classifications that demonstrate logical relationships between content.
+Taxonomies are classifications of logical relationships between content.

 ### Definitions

-In order to effectively work with taxonomies in Hugo, it's important to first understand the language used to described the concept.

 Taxonomy
 : a categorization that can be used to classify content